PSD2 and Strong Customer Authentication (SCA)

 The regulations state that cardholders must make a chip and PIN transaction each time they reach a cumulative contactless spend of €150 (or local currency equivalent).
 Cardholders must also make a chip and PIN transaction when they complete five consecutive contactless transactions since they were last authenticated.

-The card schemes’ authorisation systems return new response codes when cardholders pass these limits.
+The card schemes’ authorization systems return new response codes when cardholders pass these limits.

-IPC understands these new response codes, and so automatically demands a chip and PIN or swipe transaction when the regulations demand.
+IPS understands these new response codes, and so automatically demands a chip and PIN or swipe transaction when the regulations demand.
 This means the payment terminal automatically prompts cardholders for a chip and PIN/swipe transaction when needed.
-This payment terminal and IPC action is completely automatic; merchants do not have to take any action.
+This payment terminal and IPS action is completely automatic; merchants do not have to take any action.